Victorini1/ReadME_Generator/README.md

   # ReadME Generator
   ![license](https://img.shields.io/badge/license-MIT-blue)
   ## Description
   Use of this application is purely educational, but is intended to be a professional readme generator.
+This Readme was used in the project!
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)